roman-milk/roman-milk.github.io/forgetful-maid.md

  It hardly seemed fair but merely shrugged her shoulders, after all this was an excuse to shop.
 Helen decided to give him a treat after all.
 With a purpose resolved she strode out through the mall, a professional consumer.

  A makeover would be just perfect, she deserved some pampering.
 Sitting with a lemon tea she discussed styles with the beautician.
 A wave of vagueness came over her once more but the young woman seemed to know what was required.
-Report_Story #2